Smufrik/Hekili/README.md

 # Hekili

-**Hekili** is a powerful, highly configurable **rotation/priority helper** for **World of Warcraft**.
+**Hekili** is a powerful, highly configurable **priority helper** for **World of Warcraft**.
 It supports **all 🗡️DPS and 🛡️Tank specializations**. ➕Healer specializations are supported with a focus on **DPS abilities**, great for solo content or downtime during PvE.

 [➡️ Latest Release](https://github.com/Hekili/hekili/releases/latest)

----

 ## ✨ What Does It Do?

-Hekili displays a **sequential queue of icons** showing which abilities to use next — helping you make fast, informed decisions in combat.
-It supports **1 to 10 icons** at a time (default is 3), each one representing the **next best action**.

-The logic behind these decisions comes from **SimulationCraft Action Priority Lists (APLs)**, known to many as the tool [RaidBots](https://www.raidbots.com/simbot).
-These are translated into addon logic as closely as possible and are **regularly updated** to reflect class balance changes and theorycrafting.

-It’s a helpful tool for:
+Hekili helps you play more effectively by recommending which abilities to use during combat.

+Its **key feature** is the display of multiple upcoming sequential actions, allowing you to plan ahead instead of reacting to a single, constantly changing icon.
+This approach reduces tunnel vision and helps you stay focused on the encounter itself.

+These recommendations are provided using **Action Priority List (APL) logic** inherited from [SimulationCraft](https://www.simulationcraft.org) and [RaidBots](https://www.raidbots.com/simbot).
+This integration helps ensure consistency between your in-game decisions and the tools you already use to optimize talents, gear, and stats.
+APLs are **frequently updated** to reflect changes in class balance, mechanics, and theorycrafting.

+Hekili can help:
-- Increasing your **damage output**
+- Increase your **damage output**
-- Learning unfamiliar specializations
+- Learn and master new specializations
-- Gaining new insights into specs you already play

----
+- Improve consistency and compare your decisions against theorycrafted simulations

 ## 🔧 How Does It Work?

-Hekili uses your current character state (cooldowns, resources, buffs/debuffs, enemies nearby, etc.) to **simulate several spells into the future**, assuming you follow its recommendations.
+Hekili uses your current character state — including cooldowns, resources, buffs/debuffs, and enemies nearby — to **simulate several spells into the future** using your spec’s APL logic.
+It assumes you follow its recommendations in sequence.

-As soon as you press a spell — even one that wasn’t the current recommendation — the addon will **instantly re-evaluate** and show updated suggestions.

-This makes Hekili incredibly responsive and helpful for both casual and competitive players.
+If you cast something else, the addon **immediately re-evaluates** your game state and updates its suggestions in real time.

 Other features include:
 - Optional Separate Displays for: